kdurant/verilog-testbench/README.md

 # AutoTestbench
-A very simple plugin to generate verilog testbench file.
+A very simple plugin to generate verilog testbench file and component instance current design unit.
 I hope you like it.

 # Feature
-* Auto generate a testbench about current file
+* Auto generate testbench about current file

+* Auto generate component instance about current file

 * Support verilog-2001 syntax

-* Support port declaration like below:
+* Support port declaration like below(up to four):
->intput      a, b, c ;
+>intput      a, b, c, d;

 * **Don't support** port declaration like below:
 >intput      a,